amlitinsky/kwill-app/requirements/user-flow.md

 **Finance Jargon Consideration:**

-*   **Prompt Engineering is Key:**  To ensure the LLM (Groq LPU) understands finance jargon, your prompts must be carefully engineered to:
+*   **Prompt Engineering is Key:**  To ensure the LLM (Google Gemini Pro) understands finance jargon, your prompts must be carefully engineered to:
     *   **System Prompt:** In the system prompt, explicitly instruct the LLM that it's operating in the context of "investor meetings," "venture capital," "financial analysis," etc.  Provide examples of investor-specific terms (Series A, valuation, dilution, term sheet, cap table, due diligence, etc.).
     *   **Example Prompts/Few-Shot Learning:**  Consider including a few examples in your prompts (few-shot learning) showing how to extract entities and interpret text in the context of investor meetings.
 "For example, if the transcript mentions 'They are raising a Series A,' you should identify 'Series A' as the funding stage."
     *   **Iterative Prompt Refinement:** Expect to iteratively refine your prompts based on testing and observing the LLM's output.
 Analyze cases where the LLM misinterprets jargon and adjust the prompts to improve its understanding.